RAMON P. SANTOS

 Simultaneous with this was a reverting back to more orthodox performance modes: chamber works and multimedia works for dance and theatre.
 Panaghoy (1984), for reader, voices, gongs and bass drum, on the poetry of Benigno Aquino, Jr. was a powerful musical discourse on the fallen leader’s assassination in 1983, which subsequently brought on the victorious People Power uprising in 1986.

 An active musicologist, Santos’ interest in traditional music cultures was heretofore realized in 1976 by embarking on fieldwork to collect and document music from folk religious groups in Quezon.
 He has also done research and fieldwork among the Ibaloi of Northern Luzon.
 His ethnomusicological orientation has but richly enhanced his compositional outlook.
 Embedded in the works of this period are the people-specific concepts central to the ethnomusicological discipline, the translation of indigenous musical systems into modern musical discourse, and the marriage of Western and non-Western sound.

-An intense and avid pedagogue, Santos, as Chair of the Department of Compositiion and Theory (and formerly, as Dean) of the College of Music, UP, has remained instrumental in espousing a modern Philippine music rooted in old Asian practices and life concepts.
+An intense and avid pedagogue, Santos, as Chair of the Department of Composition and Theory (and formerly, as Dean) of the College of Music, UP, has remained instrumental in espousing modern Philippine music rooted in old Asian practices and life concepts.
 With generation upon generation of students and teachers that have come under his wing, he continues to shape a legacy of modernity anchored on the values of traditional Asian music.